CZ-NIC/fred-rdap/README.rst

 -------------------

 A disclaimer text to be attached to every response.
-Valid value is a list of strings, see `RDAP specification <https://tools.ietf.org/html/rfc7483#section-4.3>`_ for details.
+Valid value is a list of strings, see `RDAP specification, section 4.3 <https://tools.ietf.org/html/rfc7483#section-4.3>`_ for details.
 Default value is ``None``\ , i.e. no disclaimer.

 ``RDAP_UNIX_WHOIS``